Bachalo/password_mgr_api/README.md

 - Im making this api in python with fastapi and sqlite3 libraries.
 - Master passwords are hashed using sha256 and salted.
 - User can keep track of logged in deveices.
+- Thanks to storing users ip we can do all the operations without users username or password.
+(Need to check for better method)

 todo List